-- 15 percent of men didn’t wash their hands at all, compared with 7 percent of women.
-When they did wash their hands, only 50 percent of men used soap, compared with 78 percent of women.
+- 15% of men didn’t wash their hands at all, compared with 7% of women.
+When they did wash their hands, only 50% of men used soap, compared with 78% of women.

 - People were less likely to wash their hands if the sink was dirty.

 - Handwashing was more prevalent earlier in the day.
-Borchgrevink said this suggests people who were out at night for a meal or drinks were in a relaxed mode and handwashing became less important.
+The study said this suggests people who were out at night for a meal or drinks were in a relaxed mode and handwashing became less important.

 - People were more likely to wash their hands if a sign encouraging them to do so was present.

-“I think it really helps,” Dr. Ellenbecker said.
-“I can hear him sing while I’m in the kitchen.
-I know he washed his hands.”
+“I think it really helped,” Dr. Ellenbecker said.
+“I could hear him sing while I was in the kitchen.
+I knew he washed his hands.”

 Dr. Ellenbecker did offer some cautionary words about expecting too much from those very convenient alcohol-based sanitizers many of us carry.

 “Using a sanitizer is not always as effective as washing your hands with soap and water,” Dr. Ellenbecker said.
 “You can clean your hands with soap and water to minimize the bacterial load.
 If you have dirty hands, an alcohol-based sanitizer does not remove dirty matter that may be carrying bacteria under it.”

-So an alcohol sanitizer wash is not equal to 15 to 20 seconds of hand washing with soap.
+So, an alcohol sanitizer wash is not equal to 15 to 20 seconds of hand washing with soap.
 A sanitizer is a good follow-up to a vigorous handwashing.
 However, if you only have a sanitizer available, use it.
 It’s better than nothing.

 Lastly, we asked Dr. Ellenbecker if there was any point to washing your hands without soap.

-If I haven’t already made my point that handwashing is important, the Centers for Disease Control and Prevention (CDC) puts it this way:
+If we haven’t already made the point that handwashing is important, the Centers for Disease Control and Prevention (CDC) puts it this way:

 The CDC offers these guidelines for when to wash your hands: